 GeneCards Summary for PIP5K1C Gene

 PIP5K1C (Phosphatidylinositol-4-Phosphate 5-Kinase Type 1 Gamma) is a Protein Coding gene.
-Diseases associated with PIP5K1C include lethal congenital contractural syndrome 3 and neurogenic bladder.
-Among its related pathways are Regulation of actin cytoskeleton and Developmental Biology.
+Diseases associated with PIP5K1C include lethal congenital contractural syndrome 3 and lethal congenital contracture syndrome.
+Among its related pathways are Signaling by GPCR and Metabolism.
 GO annotations related to this gene include phosphatidylinositol phosphate kinase activity and talin binding.
 An important paralog of this gene is PIP4K2B.

 UniProtKB/Swiss-Prot for PIP5K1C Gene